AT-Publishing/website/_posts/2016-02-29-exchanges.md

 **Mobile trading**

-Via third party app called TabTrader. **There is a "Poloniex app" for Android but it is fraudulent!**
+Via third party app called TabTrader. **There is a "Poloniex app" for Android but it is fraudulent.**

 [Up](#)